Retirement Investing During Deflation

 But under deflation, dollars become more valuable and debt – i.e. owing a fixed amount of dollars – becomes more of a burden.
 So retirees should reduce the cost of their debt by reducing payments or restructuring.

-As deflation sets in you’re paying off debt in more expensive dollars.
+As deflation sets in you're paying off debt in more expensive dollars.
 So any way to reduce the dollars you must commit to debt payments is beneficial.
+Note that it IS NOT a good idea to pay down debt during deflation, --it is a good idea to restructure debt to lower the payments.

 Restructure your debt payments.
 With recessions comes falling interest rates.
 Take advantage of lower interest rates to restructure debt payments you can’t pay off quickly.

 Refinance your home.
 If you have a mortgage, refinance at lower interest rate to cut your monthly costs – or to pay it off over a reduced time period.
+Or even better, borrow against it with a reverse mortgage.

 Since the value of cash is increasing, holding it will increase your wealth – but only during deflation.
 Aside from preserving your emergency funds, you’ll want to hold dollars for retirement investment opportunities at low prices.

-If you do have extra cash, stay aware of overly depressed investment prices and commodity prices (oil and gold)that will recover after the recession ends and present low risk retirement investing opportunities.
+If you do have extra cash, stay aware of overly depressed investment prices and commodity prices (oil and gold) that will recover after the recession ends and present low risk retirement investing opportunities.
 Real estate investments – especially condos – are a typical case.
 It may even be worth a small remortgage of your paid off house for some investments (this strategy is not suitable for everyone as any borrowing will incur a fixed payment commitment while the return on investments is not assured).

 With current real estate prices and tightened credit standards there are some excellent opportunities to buy homes as rentals and create passive income as you wait for home values to rise.
 I have had no problem renting the homes I have bought and the renters are paying the mortgage AND I have income left over at the same time!

-2. Best etf funds list Says:
+Best etf funds list says

 Gold and oil are a great buy when thier is deflation.
 You get the stock or etf at rock bottom prices.
 You can make some good money when inflation comes back and some funds pay you to wait.
 Everyone should have some oil and gold and maybe trusts or reits besides stocks and bonds.